PlayFab/UnitySDK/README.md

 --------------
 The source code repository **playfab-unity** contains two main projects: PlayFabClientSDK and PlayFabServerSDK.
 The PlayFabClientSDK is the SDK you will integrate into your game project.
 The Server SDK is less commonly needed and is used to create custom administration tools.

-Within the PlayFabClientSDK are the following directories:

-PlayFabSDK  Source code to the PlayFabSDK

-Examples    A quick and dirty example showing how to call the SDK

 4. Installing the Plugin
 ------------------------

 Create a new Unity project or open an existing Unity project.
-From the PlayFabClientSDK directory, drag the PlayFabSDK folder into your project's assets (anywhere is ok).
+From the PlayFabClientSDK directory, drag the playfab/PlayFabSDK folder into your project's assets (anywhere is ok).
+You may optionally also install the Unity Editor tools by dragging the playfab/Editor directory into your project's assets.

 5. Configuring the Plugin
 -------------------------
 You must configure the SDK with your unique TitleId, as assigned by the PlayFab developer portal.
 Your TitleId will be a short string that looks something like "8D34" in your Title URL.

-Please use 8D34 as a TitleId if you would like to try the various pre-made scenes.
+Use 8D34 as a demonstration TitleId if you would like to try the various pre-made scenes without making and configurating your own title.

-Once the package installed go to PlayFab->GameConfig and type in your TitleId and current CatalogVersion then Click Save.
+If you have installed the PlayFab editor tools, go to PlayFab->GameConfig and type in your TitleId and current CatalogVersion then Click Save.

-OR

-Somewhere in your game's startup code, add the following:
+If you'd prefer to configure the SDK via code, then somewhere in your game's startup code, add the following:

 ```
 using PlayFab;

-PlayFabSettings.UseDevelopmentEnvironment = false;
 PlayFabSettings.TitleId = "your title id here";
 ```

-OR

-Edit directly PlayFabSettings in Playfab->PlayFabSDK->Public

 6. Using the plugin